Career Profile: USPTA Professional

 Sometimes you take for granted that you’re a talented tennis player, but you also have to know about accounting, court psychology, and business law in order to run the back end of the tennis business.
 The other piece that I think is really important is working on your communication skills—reading, writing—and honing those, because we spend every day on the tennis court to get our point across to students.
 If you’re not sure what you want to go into, tennis is definitely an industry where you can have a good income, meet a lot of people, help a lot of people in their lives in general, and help them to become better people.
 To me, that’s what it’s all about—helping others become better within themselves.

 Alanna Broderick has previously worked as the USTA National Manager of Junior Play.
-She is currently the Digital Product Manager for Net Generation at the USTA.
+She is currently the USTA Director of Community Tennis Digital Products.
 Read More

 Being a tennis professional extraordinaire is not just about being a good player.
 As a USPTA Elite Professional, the highest level of certification for a professional to teach tennis, Christin Thurston shows that helping people is the essence of being a tennis coach.
 Read More